TanookiVerde/DataframeBulkInsert/README.md

     database='database'
 )

-# Create a DataFrame.
+# 2. Create a DataFrame.
 Column names *must* match the ones in database.
 df = pd.DataFrame()
 df['descricao'] = ['D', 'E', 'F']

-# Create a instance of DataFrameBulkInsert
+# 3. Create a instance of DataFrameBulkInsert
 bulkInsert = DataFrameBulkInsert(
     table_name="dim_acao",
     dataframe=df,
     db_cursor=cnx.cursor()
 )

-# Execute the insertion and returns the inserted ids (same order as dataframe)
+# 4. Execute the insertion and returns the inserted ids (same order as dataframe)
 inserted_ids = bulkInsert.bulk_insert()
 cnx.commit()

-# You can store the ids
+# 5. You can store the ids in the dataframe
 df['ids'] = inserted_ids
 ```
+- All input dataframe columns will be used to create the query.
+Their names must match the column names from the specified table.